How Long Does It Take To Repair Your Credit?

 If these efforts are successful, the credit reporting agencies will remove or modify the offensive information.

-Credit repair services, however, do have a cost.
-The cost varies depending on the credit repair company, the level of service you chose, and how long you remain a client.
-If your credit repair company is successful repairing your credit in a few months, then your costs will be minimal.
+Credit repair services, however, do have a cost, although may offer a free initial consultation.
+The cost varies depending on the credit repair company, the level of service you choose, and how long you remain a client.
+If your credit repair company is successful in repairing your credit in a few months, then your costs will be minimal.

 If, however, your credit report is more stubborn than others, it can take much longer and at a higher long-term cost.